fmuni/filteredTFM/README.md

-eulerianFilteredTFM
+filteredTFM
 ==
 A filtered Two Fluid Model library and solver for OpenFOAM®

-This eulerianFilteredTFM is a derivative work of the same library included in [CFDEMcoupling](https://www.cfdem.com/cfdemcoupling), which has been developed within the
+This filteredTFM is a derivative work of the eulerianFilteredTFM library included in [CFDEMcoupling](https://www.cfdem.com/cfdemcoupling), which has been developed within the
 [NanoSim Project](http://sintef.no/NanoSim) project by DCS Computing GmbH (Linz, Austria) and Graz University of Technology (F. Municchi, S. Radl).